StephJones87/astroplate/src/content/blog/post-9.md

 Social engineering & phishing: Trick users into revealing credentials or clicking malicious links.

 Man-in-the-middle (MitM): Intercepts communication between you and a site, often over unsecured networks.

-🧠 Raising the Bar for Adversaries
-Troy’s core philosophy is not to strive for perfect security (it doesn't exist) but to make attacks economically or technically unviable for most adversaries.
-For example:

-Using MFA stops credential stuffing even if your password is leaked.

-Enforcing strong, random passwords makes brute force attacks inefficient.

-Using SSO (Single Sign-On) reduces the surface area — fewer passwords overall.

 📵 Why Voice Biometrics Are Weak
 Troy advises against voice recognition as a secure method of authentication.
 Why?